Ebbinghaus Forgetting Curve

 Using flashcards to aid revision by reading the question and then turning over to ‘confirm’ you know what the answer was involves passive recall at best.
 However, writing down the answer or answering the question out loud before turning over the card to check the answer would be an example of active recall.

-While the Ebbinghaus Forgetting Curve has been a foundational concept in understanding how memory retention declines over time, it is important to recognize its limitations.
+While the Ebbinghaus Forgetting Curve has been a foundational concept in understanding how memory retention declines over time, recognise its limitations.
 The original research conducted by Hermann Ebbinghaus focused on memorizing nonsensical syllables in a controlled environment, which is far removed from the complexity of real-world learning.
 Therefore, while the Forgetting Curve provides useful insights into the general pattern of memory loss, several limitations should be acknowledged to apply this theory effectively to different learning contexts.
 Below, we discuss five potential limitations of Ebbinghaus's theory.

 By understanding these limitations, educators can more effectively apply and adapt Ebbinghaus's insights to various learning scenarios, allowing for improved methods to enhance long-term memory retention.